KacperOdzimek/Arbor/documentation/design_reference.md

 arb_flag_ignore_max_height  // Max height of this node is set to inf
 ```

-A box with both `ignore_max_*` flags set will grow to fill whatever space its
+A box with both `ignore_max_*` flags set grows to fill whatever space its
 parent gives it, rather than collapsing to its content.

-`ignore_min_*` is mainly useful paired with clipboxes: a clipbox otherwise wraps its children like anything else, so it never actually clips anything, unless it's allowed to be smaller than its content.
+`ignore_min_*` is mainly useful paired with clipboxes: a clipbox otherwise
+wraps its children like anything else, so it never actually clips anything
+unless it is allowed to be smaller than its content.

 ## 4. Shortcuts